Quill-ToDo/Quill-Todo/CONTRIBUTING.md

     $ npm build
     ```

-    Navigate to the url that the back-end server is running at and it should serve the built app.
+    Navigate to the url that the npm development server is running at and it should serve the built app.

 #### Front-End Notes